scrapingbypass/api/README.md

 */

-// 使用 ScrapingBypass API 请求示例
-// Use Cloudbyapss API to request const url = "https://api.cloudbypass.com/path/to/target?a=4";
+// Use ScrapingBypass API to request const url = "https://api.cloudbypass.com/path/to/target?a=4";
 const headers = {
   'x-cb-apikey': 'YOUR_API_KEY',